 Walk it out

 So, can running shoes be used for walking?
 Yes, but we wouldn't recommend it.
 A lot of the features that make your running shoes awesome for running make them not-so-great for walking.
 Instead, invest in some well-cushioned, flexible shoes that are specifically crafted to support you on your walks.
+Additionally, it is quite useful to learn about how long your running shoes last and how you can get the most out of them!

 Our writer's advice is intended for informational or general educational purposes only.
 We always encourage you to speak with your doctor or healthcare provider before making any adjustments to your running, nutrition or fitness routines.